doersino/markdeep-thesis/README.md

 ![](screenshot.png)

-*Pages of [my own Master's thesis](https://github.com/doersino/UnicodeMathML/blob/master/docs/doersing-unicodemath-to-mathml.pdf), which provided the impetus for building this tool.*
+*Pages of [my own Master's thesis](https://github.com/doersino/UnicodeMathML/blob/master/docs/doersing-unicodemath-to-mathml.pdf), which provided the impetus for building this tool.
+(In case you're curious as to how this image was generated, you'll surely be delighted to know that I've written [a blog post about it](https://excessivelyadequate.com/posts/scattered.html).)*

 ## Getting started